D♯ Major

 Read: Everything you need to know about chord inversions.

-To play the 2nd inversion of D♯ major, place the A♯ as the lowest note in the chord.
+To play the second inversion of D♯ major, place A♯ as the lowest note in the chord.
 Play the chord with the following fingers on your right hand:

 F𝄪 - Fifth finger (5)